mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 PERHAPS BRING UP UP TO DATE ISSUE OF TRANSFER. - BUT PERHAPS LEAVE FOR CONCLUSION.
 NOTE ALSO THE BALANCE BETWEEN CT CONCRETE SKILLS AND TRANSFER IN [@kynigos_modifying_2020]

-This direction of the findings of this chapter, support findings on design patterns in other contexts as a middle ground between abstract CT concepts and more concrete techniques.

-    In order to be useful, patterns must present an abstraction of good practice at a meaningful level of granularity.
-Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios.[@dearden_pattern_2006, p.
-20]

-Such an interpretation is adopted by Eriksson and colleagues using gameplay design patterns with young people [-@eriksson_using_2019] which drew inspiration from the value of design patterns as a form of "intermediate-level concept" as advocated by fellow researchers as a way of sharing results of research [@barendregt_intermediate-level_2018].

 <!-- **In terms of recommendations for researchers / practitioners of an intermediate framework:** -->

+<!-- As such this research has only more theoretical propositions rather than participant data. -->

+### Comparing my pedagogical framing with existing research

+It is productive to ask: how can the use of GDPs as a framework be compared to that of computational thinking given CT's is a dominance in this area?

 Turning to alignment with PBL research in digital making, as explored in the literature review a key challenge to project based learning is finding appropriate conceptual and practical frameworks to scaffold domain specific working practices to ameliorate the dialectical tension between engagement via tinkering and requirements to promote "principled understanding" [@barron_doing_1998, p.63].
 Waite and colleagues propose that abstraction should be explicitly taught even to younger pupils [@waite_abstraction_2016].
 Waite and colleagues [@waite_abstraction_2018-1] also propose the utility of awareness of LOA in terms of learners knowing at what level of abstraction they are operating, although the evidence is not representative and authors call for further research.
 As a challenge these findings, my own notes and reflections in appendix.learning map cautioned me against explicit teaching of abstraction and imposing shifts in perspectives for fear of interrupting the flow of participant making.

-<!-- As such this research has only more theoretical propositions rather than participant data. -->

 Despite this, in terms of participant experiences, it is clear from this chapters findings that learners _are_ shifting between LOA without explicit in the process of the use of and contribution to this learning design.
 Participant perspectives shift between the wider goal of making an engaging game for a real and imagined audience to a narrower goal of implementing a game design pattern and the technical actions and operations needed to complete it.
 This chapter has outlined the potential of GDP concepts, especially used within playtesting, to support these participant shifts in perspective.
 In this context I judged the imposition of an additional goal of understanding abstract curricular concepts as potentially counter productive to the overall aim of acculturation to game making tools and processes and developing an inclusive idioculture.
 I had a reluctance to shift learners away from the practical implementation of repeated game design patterns to focus on more abstract, de-contextualised conceptions of the knowledge.
 My concern also reflected potential disorientation and reduced experiences of agency from imposed shifts of focus rather than self-initiated ones.
 I also propose that to further research to would be needed to justify the utility take the time to interrupt flow to explicitly teach abstraction, and abstract CT concepts, apart from if understanding of such concepts are required by curriculum constraints.